nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_slotmap.md

 ---

 {% include note-notpublished.html %}

+As already described the primary service discovery tool is envisaged to be the Urgent Care Directory of Services.
+One aspect of searching the DoS that has not been described is how outcomes from the prior clinical assessment map to DoS services and subsequent appointment booking workflows.

+It is the intention that with UEC booking using the Care Connect standard the clinical profiling of the DoS service will solely determine the requirement for booking.
+This is because of the effective 1:1 mapping between DoS service and apppointment diary.
+This means that for UEC appointment booking using the Care Connect standard, if a service is returned and has a booking endpoint, then a booking should be attempted with no further check on the outcome of the prior clinical assessment.

+However, since this level of granularity for linking DoS services to appointment diaries is not available when booking UEC appointments using the GP Connect standard some services may be returned that are profiled for broader clinical needs for which there is no intention to support a booking.
+It is therefore a requirement to perform a local mapping within the consumer system against the triage outcome and appointment booking.

+When the clinicl assement is performed using the NHS Pathways assessment tool a standard set of Pathways dispositions has been developed to support this mapping.
+When booking into Primary Care services it is expected that all Pathways assesments that reach one of the following list of dispositons should result in a referral to a service with an appointment being offered:

 > * Dx05 To contact a Primary Care Service within 2
 > * Dx06 To contact a Primary Care Service within 6